-Prospective PhD students: I will be reading applications for the PhD program in Psychology & Neuroscience, the Cognitive Neuroscience Admitting Program, and the joint PhD program between Psychology & Neuroscience and Public Policy.
+Prospective PhD students: I regularly read applications for the PhD program in Psychology & Neuroscience (P&N), the Cognitive Neuroscience Admitting Program (CNAP), and the joint PhD program between Psychology & Neuroscience and Public Policy.
 I will not be admitting a PhD student through Psychology and Neuroscience for at least two years (until 2022 at the earliest) but am open to students working between our lab and other labs through CNAP.

 Prospective undergraduate students: Please email me if you are interested in joining the lab and we can find a time to meet.